zbirnba1/quantative-finance/README.md

 [robinhoodwrapper.py](src/robinhoodwrapper.py) - The interface with robinhood's API.
 This class handles trading and execution, portfolio reading, and other robinhood functions.
 Inspired by [robinhood-python](https://github.com/mstrum/robinhood-python) and [Robinhood](https://github.com/sanko/Robinhood)

 [intriniowrapper.py](src/intriniowrapper.py) -The interface to intrinio's API.
+This is a paid subscription and requires authentication.
 This class pulls the raw data from intrinio.
 Only a subset of the intrinio endpoints have been implemented, mostly those associated with the *US Fundamentals and Stock Prices* subscription.

+[iexwrapper.py](src/iexwrapper.py) -The interface to IEX's API.
+IEX may require a user token, however you can register for one for free.
+The only data which it can pull as of 8/26/18 is the stats endoint as any other data is superseded by the intrinio data.
+More endpoints will be added as required by the algorithms.